MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 </figure>
 The character designs I created where also adjusted to fit in with this theme, the sword the character uses features norse runes, which translate to wolf, the characters also wore clothing which took inspiration from norse backgrounds.
 The game also takes heavy influence from games like Legends of Zelda, Death's Door, and Tunic

+# Playtesting

+Through playtests conducted by myself and the team, we were able to get feedback that helped improve the overall gameplay

+The game originally did not feature the text cues after the sword pickup, and during the playtesting we were able to hear from playtesters that there was some confusion about the right direction to go in after collecting the sword.
+We used this to help improve the gameplay by prompting the player to go in the right direction after collecting the sword.

+The game was also significantly more difficult than its final iteration, but through the player feedback, we were able to determine and improve the

 ## Level Design